-Rejected (continued) deadline, the deadline date, and the date your grievance was received.
-Your claim concerns an expected policy, action, or problem that has not actually happened yet.
-Your claim is substantially the same as a claim you previously submitted (unless your prior claim was rejected because it was about something that had not yet happened).
-Your claim concerns harm to someone else.
-Your claim concerns the legality of the grievance and appeal rules.
+Rejected (continued) deadline, the deadline date, and the date your grievance was received. - Your claim concerns an expected policy, action, or problem that has not actually happened yet. - Your claim is substantially the same as a claim you previously submitted (unless your prior claim was rejected because it was about something that had not yet happened).
+Your claim concerns harm to someone else. - Your claim concerns the legality of the grievance and appeal rules.
 (15 CCR § 3483(g)(6); see also 15 CCR § 3483(h).)
 Disallowed Grievance documents are contaminated with organic, toxic, or hazardous material that may present a threat to staff safety or institutional security.
 The documents will be discarded.
 (15 CCR § 3483(g)(7).)
-Identified as Staff Misconduct Staff the appropriate authority for gathering relevant facts.
-(15 Pending Legal Matter Time Expired The Office of Grievances was not able to respond to your claim within 60 calendar days, and this is the only response you will receive.
+No. You can file an appeal OR you can resubmit the grievance if within the normal time limits.
+(15 CCR § 3482(d)(3).)
+Identified as Staff Misconduct Your claim involves staff misconduct and was referred to the appropriate authority for gathering relevant facts.
+(15 CCR § 3483(g)(8).)
+Yes.
+Your remedies are exhausted.
+Pending Legal Matter Your claim concerns pending litigation by someone else (but not a class action lawsuit), or pending legislation or regulatory action.
+(15 CCR § 3483(g)(9).)
+Yes.
+Your remedies are exhausted.
+Time Expired The Office of Grievances was not able to respond to your claim within 60 calendar days, and this is the only response you will receive.
 (15 CCR § 3483(g)(10).)
 Yes.
 Your remedies are exhausted.